 1. This Key Decision by Google Could Be a Game-Changer

-Even though mobile usage has overtaken desktop traffic, Google is still taking time to transition their search index from desktop to mobile versions of page content.
+Mobile usage has overtaken desktop traffic and Google has transitioned their search index from desktop to mobile versions of page content.

-If you’re not preparing for this transition, you’re going to be behind.
+If you didn’t prepare for this transition, you’re already behind.

-Google is ultimately moving to mobile-first indexing whether it happens today or ten months from now.
+Google has moven to mobile-first indexing.
 That means mobile versions of your content will get top priority in the search index.

 The big question, then, concerns how much strategic advantage your ecommerce website would garner by either optimizing the current mobile version of the site or by launching a mobile version if none exists.